apache/hive/README.md

 aggregates (UDAFs), and user defined table functions (UDTFs).

 Hive users can choose between Apache Hadoop MapReduce or Apache Tez frameworks as their execution backend.
+Note that MapReduce framework has been deprecated since Hive 2, and Apache Tez is recommended.
 MapReduce is a mature framework that is proven at large scales.
 However, MapReduce is a purely batch framework, and queries using it may experience higher latencies (tens of seconds), even over small datasets.
 Apache Tez is designed for interactive query, and has substantially reduced